gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 The order of members has no semantic meaning; you retrieve information by key, as with a dictionary or hash map.
 Keys should be unique because the standard does not define behavior for duplicates, and trailing commas after the final member are not permitted.

-### Array

-An array is an ordered sequence of values.
-It is delimited by a left bracket “[[]” and a right bracket “[]”.
-Elements are separated by commas, and each element may be any JSON value, including strings, numbers, booleans, null, objects, or other arrays.
-Order is semantically meaningful: consumers interpret elements by their position in the sequence.

-While JSON does not define indices, most programming languages expose arrays with zero-based indexing, so the first element is at index 0, the second at index 1, and so on.
-Arrays may be empty.
-Trailing commas are not permitted, and JSON does not support “holes”; every position must contain a value, so an absent value must be represented explicitly, for example with null.